How life insurance producers can ride the waves of disruption

 Finally, developing key relationships will boost your success (with a General Agency, for example) and provide you with a setting to have meaningful discussions and strategically talk through cases.
 And then, ultimately, place more cases.

 Working with organizations that provide substantial training resources will help you deal with internet competition and stand out in a crowded sea of options.

 “The impact technology is having on the life insurance business is all about the experience and how everyone interacts, including the carrier, the general agency, the producer, and the client.
 The traditional insurance agent used to have a desk in an office.
 The trend now is where producers work remote, as it doesn’t matter where he or she works because clients no longer expect them to have large offices.
 Meetings can take place anywhere.
 The key is to have the tools to properly manage the business and go see clients when and where needed.
 The consumer experience is “all in one.“ The consumer seeks knowledge, gets questions answered in real time, and the producer needs to learn to strike when it’s hot.
 Instant gratification is good when it comes to the speed of getting information and consumer behavior has changed and demands this.
-Producers also need a general agent who can see the entire market and has strategy and tactics to find the right solutions.” -Jim Duff, SVP and General Manager, Tellus Brokerage Connections
+Producers also need a general agent who can see the entire market and has strategy and tactics to find the right solutions.” -Jim Duff, President, Tellus Brokerage Connections

 To survive and be relevant beyond one, three or five years in the life insurance business, producers have to be engaged, recognize that the industry has changed and will continue to change, and make education and training a priority.

 That’s how you can begin to ride the wave of technology disruption in the life insurance industry.